SackofCodetatoes/journal/journal.md

  Segment requires an api to gather data and their customers has to fill out forms.
 Segment takes the info and maintain

-mroe for customer success engineer - can you relay your specific info to me
+mroe for customer success engineer - can you relay your specific info to me lots of work with success engineers move into engineering and looks at people passionate about engineering Talks about here are the steps to taking them to where they want to go

+for Segment, check out talent match, but it is viewing success engineering Huge demand
+Happy number on leet code was a pcoding problem

 Jeremy from Treez
 Michelle from AutoDesk, connect and provide jobs of interest